A Fête Worse Than Death

 “Nope.
 But trust me, you’d rather not find out what happens if you mess with her baking.
 Last year someone tried to sneak a peek at her recipe.
 They ended up with a scolding that could be heard all the way across the village.
 Can you imagine what she’d do if someone actually tried to sabotage her cake?”

-Years later, village folklore was to record this precise moment as the catalyst which precipitated what later became known as the “Red-Faced Little Dithering Incident”.
+Years later, village folklore was to record this precise moment as the prime catalyst of the events which were due to unfold.
+It later became known as the “Red-Faced, Red-Bottomed, Summer Fête Incident”.

 Sensing the incoming peril, Poppy ducked behind a tea trolley, causing the aforementioned custard-cream tart to arc gracefully towards the marquee entrance.